Labernator/Mordheim/kai/kai-orks_diary.md

 „Enough!“ he yelled and the orks stopped to scrap.
 „That is not enough!
 We need more of ya.“ he said with a serious sound in his thunderous voice.

-Lateron Grumlok managed to hite two other black orks, one for a small amount of gold crown but the second did not follow for free, he urges a fee after each raid and after some negotation he agree to join the warband under the lead of Grumlok.
+Later on Grumlok managed to hite two other black orks, one for a small amount of gold crown but the second did not follow for free, he urges a fee after each raid and after some negotation he agree to join the warband under the lead of Grumlok.

+---

+The last warband was dropped and rebuild before the third scenario of the campain.

 ---